mlcommons/mobile_app_open/flutter/documentation/custom-tasks.md

 ## Using external resources on an Android

+In the Android version of the app the data folder points to the app folder by default.

-On Android the resource folder is located at `/Android/data/org.mlcommons.android.mlperfbench/files`.
+On Android the application folder is located at `/storage/emulated/0/Android/data/org.mlcommons.android.mlperfbench/files`.
+If you have `data:///mlperf_datasets/some/folders/test.txt` path in your config file, then the path on your Android phone would be `/storage/emulated/0/Android/data/org.mlcommons.android.mlperfbench/files/mlperf_datasets/some/folders/test.txt`.

+You may want to change the data folder to a custom one for several reasons: issues accessing the `/Android/data/` folder, data persistence between app reinstalls.

+Adjust the file paths according to the folder you choose.
+For example, if you selected the `Documents` standard folder the resulting path for the resource mentioned above would instead be `/storage/emulated/0/Documents/mlperf_datasets/some/folders/test.txt`.

+## Using external resources on an Windows

-On Android 11, the folder `/Android/data/` is inaccessible using the default File Manager app.
+On Windows the application folder is located at `%USERPROFILE%/Documents/MLCommons/MLPerfBench/`.
-It stills accessible through 3rd party File Manager apps, though.
-Or using a File Manager on a desktop computer and access the files via USB also works.

-So, if you have `app:///mlperf_datasets/some/folders/test.txt` path in your config file, then the path on your Android phone would be:
+If you have `data:///mlperf_datasets/some/folders/test.txt` path in your config file, then the path on your Windows device would be `%USERPROFILE%/Documents/MLCommons/MLPerfBench/mlperf_datasets/some/folders/test.txt`.

-`/Android/data/org.mlcommons.android.mlperfbench/files/mlperf_datasets/some/folders/test.txt`.
+You can choose a custom data folder.
+Adjust paths accordingly.